jnuho/mkdocs/docs/golang/concurrency.md

 - Deadlock in goroutines (not in using mutex): different scenario than above `mutex` deadlock
   - A deadlock occurs when a group of goroutines are waiting for each other, and none of them can proceed.
-  - Essentially, they’re stuck in a circular dependency, unable to make progress.
+  - Essentially, they're stuck in a circular dependency, unable to make progress.

 - `Deadlock` 예시